error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 - ✅ Regime-specific excellence confirms φ-geometry predictions
 - ✅ ESO data, though challenging to obtain, validates everything

 **Conclusion:** The 51% result was never a model failure.
-It was our **roadmap to proper validation**, showing us that SEG requires - and deserves - data measuring the physics it actually predicts.
+It was our **roadmap to proper validation**, showing us that SSZ requires - and deserves - data measuring the physics it actually predicts.
 ESO spectroscopic observations, despite acquisition complexity, provide complete empirical validation of the segmented spacetime framework.

 ---